Launching April 13: The Consent of the Governed: Celebrating America’s 250th Anniversary of the Declaration of Independence

 This year’s study focuses on the “consent of the governed” as a founding principle of American republican government.
 The consent of the governed is one of the main principles of the Declaration of Independence, which we are celebrating throughout 2026.
 Our online study on the “consent of the governed” focuses on monumental events in American history inspired by the principle of “consent of the governed,” their thesis, and the leaders that championed the cause.

 Topic 1.
-The Declaration of Independence and the Lockean idea
+The Declaration Of Independence And The Lockean Idea

-Essay 1A – The Declaration of Independence, the Lockean Idea and The People
+Essay 1a – The Declaration Of Independence, The Lockean Idea And The People

-Guest Essayist: The Honorable Bob Pence – Former U.S. Ambassador to Finland
+Guest Essayist: The Honorable Bob Pence – Former U.S. Ambassador To Finland

 Guest Essayist: Eric Wise

-Guest Essayist: Will Morrisey – Will Morrisey is Professor Emeritus of Politics at Hillsdale College.
+Guest Essayist: Will Morrisey – Will Morrisey Is Professor Emeritus Of Politics At Hillsdale College.

-Essay 2A – The People
+Essay 2a – The Stamp Act and The People

-Guest Essayist: Scot Faulkner – Author, Former Chief Administrative Officer of the U.S. House of Representatives
+Guest Essayist: Scot Faulkner – Author, Former Chief Administrative Officer Of The U.S. House Of Representatives

-Essay 2B – Hero – Patrick Henry
+Essay 2b – Patrick Henry and The Stamp Act

-Guest Essayist: Jason Stevens – Assistant Professor of Political Science at Ashland University and Co-Director of the Ashbrook Scholar Program.
+Guest Essayist: Jason Stevens – Assistant Professor Of Political Science At Ashland University And Co-Director Of The Ashbrook Scholar Program.

-Essay 2C – Founding Documents
+Essay 2c – The Stamp Act and Founding Documents

 Guest Essayist: Joseph Knippenberg – Professor Of Politics And Politics Program Coordinator At Oglethorpe University

-Essay 3A – The People
+Essay 3a – The Boston Tea Party and the People

-Guest Essayist: Jonathan Den Hartog – Professor of History and Chair of the History Department at Samford University in Birmingham, Alabama.
+Guest Essayist: Jonathan Den Hartog – Professor Of History And Chair Of The History Department At Samford University In Birmingham, Alabama.

 Guest Essayist: James Best – Retired, The Abraham Lincoln Association, Historical Novel Society

-Essay 3C – Founding Documents
+Essay 3c – The Boston Tea Party and Founding Documents

-Guest Essayist: Elizabeth Amato – Associate Professor of Political Science and International Affairs at Gardner-Webb University.
+Guest Essayist: Elizabeth Amato – Associate Professor Of Political Science And International Affairs At Gardner-Webb University.

 Guest Essayist: Kirk Higgins – Vice President Of Content, Bill Of Rights Institute